njlr/mnmlstc-unittest/docs/usage.rst

 release be incremented (such as adding a new assert function to the identity type in the first release).
 Changes to the entire API and how it works, will be reflected in *both* a new inline namespace as the default (e.g., v2) and a major revision update.
-For instance, this would be the removal of the identity type (and placing all assertions into the global namespace), setting the exception type to be called 'error' and having it interop with ``std::system_error``, or adding non-failing versions of each assertion function.
+For instance adding non-failing versions of each assertion function (to compete with the GTest)